Why tabletop roleplaying conventions are amazing

 2. Learn tricks from other GMs

 Playing with new GMs is a great source of inspiration for me.
 Every GM has their own style and set of tricks.
 Some focus on amazing handouts, some do brilliant NPC acting, others are masters of improvising plots from player character backstories.
 It’s so refreshing to see how others do it.
 And experiencing GMs first-hand from a player perspective has a much bigger impact than just talking to them about what they do.
 I personally get a lot of ideas from playing with new GMs at RPG conventions.
 I’ve learned pacing from watching other GMs, and I like to copy great NPCs from others, too.

 3. Play roleplaying games with complete strangers

 It’s such a thrill playing roleplaying games with people I’ve never met before.
-With your home group or friends, you can usually tell how they’ll play their characters and act in certain situations.
+With your home group or friends you can usually tell how they’ll play their characters and act in certain situations.
 But at a convention, you get to sit down and play with a group of strangers.
-You never know how they are going to react to threats or conflicts in a story.
-No matter whether I’m the GM or on the player side – it’s always exciting playing a tabletop RPG session with people I’m not familiar with.
+You never know how they are going to react to the threats or conflicts within a story.
+Regardless of whether I’m the GM or on the player side – it’s always exciting to play a tabletop RPG session with people I’m not familiar with.
 This is especially true for games with a strong share of narration rights for the players.
 This includes most indie or PBTA systems and also freeform games.
 Getting to know each other as part of the game is something I really enjoy.

 4. Get to know new people from the community